PastVu/pastvu/CONTRIBUTING.md

 As we run node in docker enivronment, each service container has own logs that can be accessed using `docker logs <container name>` command.
-Aggregated logs output is also shown in terminal where `docker-compose up` is executed.
+Aggregated logs output is also shown in terminal where `docker compose up` is executed.

 Internally, each node instance outputs logs to `STDOUT`.
 Log level is set to `ALL` when run in development environment.